Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Ariel Luis Rosa - Bank of America Merrill Lynch

 Okay.
 Great.
 And then just turning quickly to crude by rail.
-You know the volumes are obviously down pretty dramatically this quarter.
+The volumes are obviously down pretty dramatically this quarter.
 Is that an area that's just not a viable area going forward for Union Pacific?
-You go back a couple of years ago and everybody thought this was going to be a growth area for the rails.
+You go back a couple of years ago, and everybody thought this was going to be a growth area for the rails.
 It seems like pipeline has pretty much displaced that.
 Is there an opportunity that that growth could ever return?
 Just would love to hear your thoughts on that.

 Elizabeth F. Whited - Union Pacific Corp.